-Jerry Jones was impressed with Adams' tenacity and work ethic during practice last season, and Keith will once again have the opportunity to compete for an active roster spot at the end of the summer.
+Jerry Jones was reportedly impressed with Adams' tenacity and work ethic during practice last season, and Keith will once again have the opportunity to compete for an active roster spot at the end of the summer once training camp begins.

 Fortunately for Adams, the Cowboys are one of the most proactive teams in placing players overseas.
 Former NFL Europe stars have littered the Cowboys' roster for the last few years, including QB Jason Garrett, DT La'Roi Glover, DT Brandon Noble, WR Jeff Ogden, CB Duane Hawthorne, and QB Clint Stoerner.

-If you remember, Adams had one amazing career playing football at Clemson, as he leaped onto the national scene in 1999 with an incredible 186 tackles and 16 sacks.
+Adams had two of the most productive seasons in college football history, as he leaped onto the national scene in 1999 with an incredible 186 tackles and 16 sacks.

-He was named The Sporting News Top Ranked Outside Linebacker in the Nation before the 2000 season, namely because he set a Clemson record with 35 tackles for a loss in 99, which was eight more than any player in ACC history.
+He was named The Sporting News Top Ranked Outside Linebacker before the 2000 season, namely because he set a Clemson record with 35 tackles for a loss in 99, which was eight more than any player in ACC history.